Undergraduate Teacher Education Pathway (UTEP)

 For Adolescent Ed candidates:

 - Students must have completed at least 45 credits prior to starting an Education major

 - Students must have made progress in their primary Arts and Sciences major and completed at least two courses in the subject area they wish to teach

 Prospective Early Childhood and Childhood Education students are not required to complete any specific courses.
-In our eligibility review, we will look for evidence of advanced writing ability through a review of English Composition and writing intensive coursework.
+In our eligibility review, we will look for evidence of advanced writing ability through a review of English Composition and writing-intensive coursework.
 Candidates to Early Childhood and Childhood must have completed at least 15 credits to be considered for an Education major.

-Prospective Adolescent and Creative Arts education students must make progress with the coursework required for their primary major.
+Prospective Adolescent and Creative Arts education students must make progress through the coursework required for their primary major.
 Candidates must have completed at least 45 credits; two courses (6 credits) must be in the content area they seek to teach to be considered for an Education major.

 How many students are approved to join the major each semester?

 Seats in our Education majors are limited.
 Unfortunately, not all eligible students are offered a seat in an education major.
 Prospective education students are encouraged to attend an information session early in the semester for consideration to join the major in the following semester.

 We will correspond with all of the students who have expressed interest in declaring an education major with their eligibility results and next steps.
 Your eligibility results will include our suggestions for your next steps in regards to continuing to express your interest in declaring an education major.

 All education majors are required to have a primary School of Arts and Sciences major and must fulfill the Hunter Core requirements.